-All PhD students will be expected to use SAS^{TM} software for statistical programming in their statistics courses.
-The SAS^{TM} software is not compatible with personal computers that run non-Windows operating systems.
+All PhD students will be expected to use SASTM software for statistical programming in their statistics courses.
+The SASTM software is not compatible with personal computers that run non-Windows operating systems.
 While SAS software can be accessed on the School computers, recent Microsoft operating systems offer the best SAS compatibility for personal computers.
 Additional software may be required for the dissertation.

-The School of Nursing provides each PhD student with access to a desktop PC either in PhD student suite or by remote desktop.
-In addition to the PhD Suite and conference room, students can reserve group study rooms via the School's room scheduling software know as Meeting Room Manager.
-The website is:
+The School of Nursing provides each PhD student with access to a desktop PC either in the PhD student suite or by remote desktop.
+In addition to the PhD Student Conference Room (Room 4214), student will be able to reserve other conferences rooms through IPE and Pearson Buildings as well as the student study rooms (1st Floor Pearson) via the School's room scheduling software, EMS Scheduling System.
+Making room reservations in this system is as easy as A, B, C!
+Use this Link for instructions and making reservations on EMS.

-http://mrm.nursing.duke.edu.
 First and second year students are guaranteed assigned space in the PhD Student Suite while other students will be provided assigned space as desired and available.

 All incoming first year students are required to have a background check, drug screen and additional requirements as part of our Credentialing Requirements.
-The purpose is to promote continuity care or support for the conduct of research, nurses not employed through Duke University Health Services entity who may provide limited specialized services to DUHS patients may provide limited specialized services to DUHS patients following completion of a defined credentialing process for their pilot study, etc. The student is responsible for the cost.
-The program does not pay for your credentialing.
+Students not employed through Duke University Health Services entity who provide limited specialized services to DUHS patients for projects such as their pilot study, must complete a defined credentialing process.
+The student is responsible for the cost of any credentialing program.